ZaBAOW/Inventation/README.md

 One button will be used to add an image to the background of the page, while the other will be used to add images to the foreground.

-Update for current build:
-The user begins on the homepage that consists of the website's title, a link to the signup page, and a link to the login page.  if the user has not signed up for a user profile, they will then click on the signup link to be sent to the signup page.
-At the signup page, the user will enter in information into a form presented to them.

 ### Userflow
 to do: